Balancing Privacy and Efficiency: Music Information Retrieval via Additive Homomorphic Encryption: Introduction

 \section{Introduction}

-In the era of generative AI, music data presents increasingly complex privacy challenges.
-Recent advancements such as OpenAI's Jukebox~\cite{dhariwal2020jukebox} and Google's MusicLM~\cite{agostinelli2023musiclm} demonstrate that high-fidelity musical content can now be generated, conditioned on genre, instrumentation, or even textual prompts.
-These systems rely on learned vector embeddings to power tasks such as synthesis, classification, and recommendation.
-However, the same embeddings also introduce vulnerabilities: once exposed, they can be sampled, remixed, or reverse-engineered by generative models without requiring access to the original audio.
-As the use of music embeddings expands across information retrieval pipelines, recommendation systems, and creative tools, it becomes increasingly important to ensure that these representations are protected from misuse or unauthorized replication~\cite{briot2017deep,esling2018bridging,ferguson2023generative}.
-Balancing accessibility with protection is therefore a central challenge for secure and ethical machine learning on music data.
+Music data poses distinctive privacy challenges in the era of generative AI.
+Systems such as OpenAI's Jukebox~\cite{dhariwal2020jukebox}, Google's MusicLM~\cite{agostinelli2023musiclm}, MusicGen~\cite{musicgen2023}, and AudioLM~\cite{audiolm2023} generate high-fidelity audio conditioned on genre, instrumentation, or text, and they rely on learned vector embeddings for synthesis, classification, and recommendation~\cite{briot2017deep}.
+Those same embeddings introduce exposure: once released, they can be sampled, remixed, or reverse-engineered without any access to the original audio.
+Protecting these representations while keeping them useful is therefore central to secure and ethical machine learning on music.